artjHom00/brainrot-video-generator/README.md

 ![Sample Short](./readme.png)

 ## Installation
-Install the script using `git clone`.
+- Clone the repo using `git clone`.
+- Compile the script using `tsc`

 Initialize the `ShortsGenerator` class:
 ```javascript